iffse/pay-respects/README.md

 ## Rule Files

 Rule files are parsed at compilation.
 Everything in rule files is converted to Rust code before compiling.
+You don't have to know the project structure nor Rust to write the rules!

-Syntax of a rule file (placed under [rules](./rules)):
+Syntax of a rule file (will be read by simply placing the file under [rules](./rules)):
 ```toml
 # this field should be the name of the command
 command = "world"